This page collects together some of the videos and animations we have

 This is the animation that Roy showed at Int.
 Symp.
 Robotics Research (see

-the balance controller operating together with a motion controller.
-It
+show the balance controller operating together with a motion

-anticipation.
-The animation begins with three bending and straightening
+leaning in anticipation.
+The animation begins with three bending and

-motions.
-In the first, the balance controller operates the lower joint;
+straightening motions.
+In the first, the balance controller operates

-in the second it operates the upper two joints; and in the third it operates
+the lower joint; in the second it operates the upper two joints; and in the

-all three.
-In the remainder of the animation, the balance controller
+third it operates all three.
+In the remainder of the animation, the

 The animation on the left shows Morteza's balance controller performing single